 PTSD (Post Traumatic Stress Disorder)

 If you think this is only for people who have served in the army or other war bases situations you couldn’t be further from the truth.
-While something may be ordinary to some people other who suffer from PTSD can find it the worse thing in the world.
-This constant triggering of a persons flight or fight responses can cause them to suffer terrible Anxiety and that often comes with severe panic attacks.
+While something may be ordinary to some people who suffer from PTSD can find it the worse thing in the world.
+This constant triggering of a person’s flight or fight responses can cause them to suffer terrible Anxiety and that often comes with severe panic attacks.

 The causes of this mental disorder are almost as infinite as the ways people respond to it.
 Sometimes there are no obvious triggers and most people will go their whole lives never even knowing they have it!
-The signs to look out for are bouts of crying, suicidal tendencies and a very low self-esteem.
+The signs to look out for are bouts of crying, suicidal tendencies and very low self-esteem.

-It is believed 6 per cent of all mental health suffers have this and it can be something people suffer from their whole lives, never knowing they have it and never get any help or advice for it.
+It is believed 6 per cent of all mental health suffers have this and it can be something people suffer from their whole lives, never knowing they have it and never getting any help or advice for it.
 This is not just about feeling anxious about going outside, it can be about not wanting to be judged or failing a social interaction.
 This can often cause people to fail tasks in front of others and people will often avoid these situations altogether rather than risk feeling anxious.
-Signs include wanting to be alone most the time and preferring their own close environments rather than going outside.
+Signs include wanting to be alone most of the time and preferring their own close environments rather than going outside.

 The number of Phobias is thought to be infinite and so is the ways people react to them.
 This is the most comment mental health disorder in the world and it’s also the one most sufferers will never seek any help with.
-It could be fear of spiders, fear of outdoors or even fear of buttons.
-In fact, 7% of the entire human population suffer from one sort of phobia.
+It could be fear of spiders, fear of the outdoors or even fear of buttons.
+In fact, 7% of the entire human population suffers from one sort of phobia.
 While to some it can be a mild nuisance to others it can be crippling and cause them to literally shut down their own bodies.
 So next time you see someone with a strange phobia that you don’t have, try to be a little more understanding about it because mental health is no joke no matter what disorder you have.